thisisannie/orbit/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.12: Various tweaks and fixes, the ability to select individual themes/plugins to restore.
+* 1.22.24: Various tweaks and fixes.
 See changelog for full details.
 A recommended update for all.